Vikame/CustomEnchants/README.md

 # CustomEnchants

 A library used for creating custom enchants.
+Built using spigot for 1.7.10 on Java 8.

 ## Custom Enchantment Creation